OpenFn/docs/docs/manage-projects/oauth.md

 1. Making a client global
 2. Sharing with specific projects

-They can do this in the OAuth client configuration window either when creating the client, or via editing it.
+They can do this in the OAuth client configuration modal either when creating the client, or via editing it.

 ![OAuth edit](/img/oauth_client_edit.png)